Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

+\begin{description} \item[Case 1:] In this case, we set the missing rate as 20\%, and randomly remove 20\% of data, which locate sporadically over the dataset. \item[Case 2:] In this case, we introduce missingness randomly across the dataset by removing data in contiguous blocks.
+The length of each block follows a uniform distribution ranging from 5 to 30 steps.
+Specifically, we designate the total number of blocks as 300. \item[Case 3:] In this case, we set the threshold of a self-masking case as 0.87, and remove data points with values exceeding this threshold. \end{description}

 In each case, we consider the lead time of 1, 2, and 3, and use wind power generation values at previous time as features.
-As feature selection is not the focus of this work, we choose it empirically as 6 lags.
-Sophisticated feature selection approaches can be certainly used.
+While our primary focus is not feature selection in this study, we empirically opt for 6 lags.
+Certainly, more sophisticated feature selection approaches are applicable.